How to Use a Paint Sprayer

 Let’s do this!

-My go-to paint sprayer for most jobs is the Wagner FLEXiO 590 – though, they’ve recently released a new and improved version called the FLEXiO 3000, so if you’re looking for one I’d recommend that!
-It comes with two nozzles (one for larger painting projects, like walls and fences, and one for smaller projects like furniture or trim), and two differently-sized containers to hold paint.
+But, back to HVLP paint sprayers!
+The Wagner one that I like to use comes with two nozzles.
+There’s one for larger painting projects, like walls and fences, and one for smaller projects like furniture or trim.
+It also has two differently-sized containers to hold paint.
 It’s lightweight, super versatile, and great for both beginners and more experienced painters.

 If you’re looking for just one sprayer that can spray paint and stain and can tackle a variety of projects, this is definitely the one I’d recommend!
-I have multiple different paint sprayers, but this one is by far the one I reach for most often.

 First things first, let’s chat about the parts of a paint sprayer so that you know what I’m referring to when I name certain pieces.
 Here’s a handy graphic to help you out: